lemonmade/quilt/documentation/features/http.md

 ## Setting cookies and other response headers

 You can set an HTTP cookie by using the `useResponseCookie` hook or `ResponseCookie` component.
 Both accept the cookie name, value, and [other cookie options](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies).
-If you do not specify any options, Quilt defaults to setting secure, HTTP-only cookies.

 ```tsx
 import {useResponseCookie, ResponseCookie} from '@quilted/quilt/http';